 Wild Camp #18 Elm Bottom

 Elm Bottom Camp is a great solitary wild camp for a quick overnighter or weekend getaway.
-Due to its proximity to the Hamp Smith Road WAT Trailhead (350 yards), it can be used as a base camp for hiking the WAT.
-Parking is off FS RD 273/Messina/Hamp Smith Road.
+Due to its proximity to the Hamp Smith Rd.
+Wild Azalea Trail (WAT) Trailhead @ 350 yards, it can be used as a base camp for hiking the WAT.
+Parking is off FSRD 273/Messina/Hamp Smith Rd.
 The access point is located directly behind the parking point.

 Wild camp is just down a ridge leading to an open hardwood bottom.
 Terrain navigation is generally flat on a small finger ridge of mixed pine/hardwoods.
 Elm Bottom Camp has a difficulty rating of "Easy."